arifpro/arifpro/README.md

 - 💻 I'm a undergraduate majoring in Computer Science From SWFU, China
 - 🌱 I’m currently learning ReactJs, NodeJs
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Web Development with ReactJs and NodeJs
+- 🥅 2020 Goals: Web Development with ReactJs and NodeJs, App Development with Flutter
 - ⚡ Fun fact: I love coding and watch movies
 - 📫 Reach me at **arif.swfu@outlook.com**